JanssenProject/jans/docs/admin/auth-server/oauth-features/device-grant.md

 3. After that, user could need to authenticate, then decide whether permissions will be granted.

+`acr` value can be specified in `deviceAuthzAcr` AS configuration property.

 ![DeviceFlow3](https://github.com/JanssenProject/jans/raw/main/docs/assets/device-flow-3.png)

 4. Finally, the confirmation screen will be shown.

 ![DeviceFlow4](https://github.com/JanssenProject/jans/raw/main/docs/assets/device-flow-4.png)

+#### ACR value during Device Authorization

+User is required to authenticate if not authenticated yet.
+By default `acr_values` is not set in authorization request, which means it relies on default AS handling.
+However it's possible explicitly set `acr` value during Device Authorization by setting `deviceAuthzAcr` AS configuration property.

 ## Request user and device codes